purelb/purelb/README.md

 configuration usually "just works" so we loaded it above.
 PureLB's allocator manages IP addresses so it needs a configuration that matches the network on which it's running.
-The allocator is configured using "Service Group" resources which contain pools of IP addresses and their associated network configuration.
+The allocator is configured using "ServiceGroup" resources which contain pools of IP addresses and their associated network configuration.
 The node agent configures the Linux OS to advertise them.
-The easiest way to get started is to create a Service Group that uses the same IPNET as the host interface, PureLB will add the allocated addresses to the same network interface.
+The easiest way to get started is to create a ServiceGroup that uses the same IPNET as the host interface, PureLB will add the allocated addresses to the same network interface.
-1. Copy the default service group config to your custom version<br/>
+1. Copy the default ServiceGroup config to your custom version<br/>
 `cp configs/default-servicegroup.yaml configs/my-servicegroup.yaml`
 1. Edit `configs/my-servicegroup.yaml` so the `subnet` and `pool` are appropriate for your network.
 The sample assumes a v4 pool but either v4, v6, or both can be configured
-1. Load your service group config<br/>
+1. Load your ServiceGroup config<br/>
 `kubectl apply -f configs/my-servicegroup.yaml`

 To test PureLB you can deploy a simple "echo" web application: